cloned2k16/FlatEarth/README.md

 you have been **SCAMED**,
 just a simple Pythagorean problem to solve ..

+( BTW, just ask them how, they measure the Earth Radius,
+  still with shadows ? ( Arrogantly assuming the position of the Sun )
+  our Space Station on the Moon ?
+  any Mars Rover ?
+  or what ?
+  :D :D :D )

 ![](flat-earth-in-one-sinle-shot.png)

 ### in fact you don't even need to do any Math at all ..